bszonye/civ7-city-hall/README.md

 the interface now recognizes unique buildings in progress and in the production queue, to help you plan both buildings at the same time.

-## one-click repairs
-when your city needs repairs, you can buy them with just one click.

-- repairs always appear at the top of the production list, highlighted
-- you don't need to select a tile unless there's more than one choice

 ## compatibility with other mods
 known interactions:

-- **Sukritact's Simple UI Adjustments: no conflicts.**
 - **F1rstDan's Cool UI: no conflicts.** when both mods are installed, you can use the Options menu to customize production list styling.
-- **MantisMaestro's Compact Production Chooser: mostly compatible.** when both mods are installed, MM's production list replaces the City Hall version, which also disables some features like one-click repairs.
-- **Slothoth's Abbreviated Repair: incompatible,** but City Hall provides an equivalent feature, one-click repairs.

 ## localization
 supported languages: